 Student eligibility and application process

-All New Jersey students are eligible to become choice students and cannot be selected on the basis of academic aptitude, athletic ability, behavior record, English language proficiency, or any basis prohibited by law.
+Choice students cannot be selected on the basis of academic aptitude, athletic ability, behavior record, English language proficiency, or any basis prohibited by law.
 A choice district that offers a special program with a particular focus may evaluate prospective students on their interest in the program and must use the same enrollment criteria used for the resident students.

-Students interested in enrolling in a choice district must follow the student application process.
-Choice districts are not obligated to accept Tier 2 students and should be stated in their choice enrollment policy.
+Tier 2 students include NJ residents who have not attended their resident public school for the entire year immediately prior to enrollment in the desired choice district and do not otherwise meet the requirements for Tier 1.
+Choice districts are not obligated to accept Tier 2 students.
 If a choice district accepts Tier 2 applicants, they may do so only after all of the qualified Tier 1 applicants have been accepted.
-If the number of Tier 2 applications exceeds the number of choice seats available, the choice district must hold a lottery to select of students.
-Parents should contact their desired choice district to find out if they accept Tier 2 applications.
+If the number of Tier 2 applications exceeds the number of choice seats available, the choice district must hold a lottery to select students.
+Parents should contact their desired choice district or visit their website to find out if it accepts Tier 2 applications.

 Transportation of choice students is not guaranteed.
 To be eligible for transportation services, a student must live within 20 miles of the school.
-If the cost of transportation will exceed $884, the parent/guardian will be given $884 as aid in lieu of transportation and, in some cases, the option of receiving the transportation and paying the additional amount over $884.
+If the cost of transportation will exceed $884, the parent/guardian will be given $884 as aid in lieu of transportation or, in some cases, the option of receiving the transportation and paying the additional amount over $884.
 By Aug.
 1, 2015, parents should receive notification of their transportation options from the resident district.
 For more information, read the Transportation Procedures for choice students.